12 min read

 - Startup funding has increased by up to 100% in some regions in recent years, yet inflation has remained subdued.
 This means there's more cash available and higher burn rates can be tolerated, right?

 - Yet, raising funds results in dilution, so in theory, one should only raise exactly what is necessary.
 Especially as any kind of macroeconomic crisis could result in funding disappearing overnight.

-- For that, by budgeting and adhering to your burn accurately, you will ensure that an optimal amount of funding is raised and investors are appeased by your integrity and execution prowess.
+- For that, by budgeting and adhering to your forecast burn, you will ensure that an optimal amount of capital is raised and will maximize the likelihood of future funding being secured from existing investors.

 - Brad Feld prescribes the "40% Rule" (albeit for SaaS businesses), where net burn (as a percentage of cash sales) + growth rate should both add up to 40%.
 This then acknowledges that higher burn rates can be tolerated if it's having a positive effect.

 Burn rate is one of the simplest, yet most fundamental metrics that investors and startup companies alike follow and communicate on.
 Many important conversations occur around what a typical startup burn rate should be, what affects it, and how it can be kept under control.

 Through this article, I will address these points, including wider, more wider issues, such as whether having a high burn rate is necessarily a bad thing.

 - Net burn rate is calculated as the net cash spend per month; that is the net of cash inflows and cash outflows that occur when running your business.

 - Gross burn rate corresponds solely to the cash outflows per month.

 For example, to show a burn rate calculation, let’s assume that you start the calendar year’s third quarter with: